vllm-project/vllm/docs/source/serving/usage_stats.md

 # Usage Stats Collection

-vLLM collects usage data by default.
-This data is used to help engineers working on the project to better understand which hardware and model configuration is widely used, so we can prioritize our attention to the workload that matters.
-The data is collected is anonymous, transparent, and does not contain any sensitive information.
-The collected data is also going to be publically released so that the community can benefit from the insights.
+vLLM collects anonymous usage data by default to help the engineering team better understand which hardware and model configurations are widely used.
+This data allows them to prioritize their efforts on the most common workloads.
+The collected data is transparent, does not contain any sensitive information, and will be publicly released for the community's benefit.

 ## What data is collected?